Apex-Turbine/phoenix-doc/Components/Processors/PolyProcessor.md

 - size

 Component specific input keys:
+- poly_poly
+  - The array of polynomial coefficients used for applying to the specified stream.
+The array size determines order. i.e 1=0th order, 2=1st order, 3=2nd order

+- poly_units
+  - Units to change to

-- poly
+- poly_user
-	- Vector of coefficients starting from the highest order
-	- No default, **Must** be present or channel will be ignored
+  - User saved settings for the polynomial